-Car Overheats When AC is On (Symptoms, Causes, and How to Fix)
+Car Overheats When AC is On (Common Causes and How to Fix)

-There’s nothing wrong with driving your car in the summer as long as you’re comfy in it with the AC on.
+There’s nothing wrong with driving your car in the summer as long as you’re comfy in it with the air conditioning on.
 However, one problem that may occur is the overheating of the vehicle while the AC is on.

 Signs of car overheats when AC is on.